Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Examples: Overview

 Another archetypal example comprises the much-studied Killing and Hessian equations, which were our primary motivation for the original onset of elliptic pre-complexes and generalized Hodge theory in \cite{KL23}.
 These equations were classically treated within the scope of the \emph{Calabi complex}, and motivated much of the classical theory of compatibility complexes for overdetermined systems.
 They are also relevant in many problems arising in the calculus of variations and material science.

-Finally, we present two related linearized boundary-value problems falling directly within the scope outlined in \secref{sec:opening}: the \emph{Riemann curvature equations} and the \emph{Ricci curvature equations}.
-Most details concerning the latter are deferred to our separate, self-contained work \cite{Led25B}, as it is particularly rich in geometric structure and requires further analysis and interpretation.
+Finally, we present the {Riemann curvature equations}, the last example from \secref{sec:main_results_examples_1}, which is perhaps the richest of all the examples considered in this work.
+As stated in \secref{sec:main_results_examples_1}, the treatment of the Ricci curvature equations is deferred to a separate work \cite{Led25B}.

-In the examples here, our goal is to demonstrate how nonlinear geometric problems of the form \eqref{eq:geoemtric_eq_intro} can be linearized and formulated within elliptic pre-complexes, and how the order-reduction property arises from linearizing geometric constraints and enforcing gauge invariance.
+Following the premise established in the introduction in \secref{sec:opening}, our goal in the examples here is to demonstrate how nonlinear geometric problems falling within the setting of \eqref{eq:geoemtric_eq_intro}--\eqref{eq:gauge_symmetries_sequence} can be linearized and formulated within elliptic pre-complexes, and how the order-reduction property arises from the linearization of geometric constraints and the enforcement of gauge invariance.
 To this end, we examine the nonlinear components of these problems in detail, even though they are at times somewhat removed from the linear analysis.